-Statistical figures say wind power (providing 2.5 percent of total electricity) has reached an all time high worldwide consumption with 197 GW capacity and 430 TWh of total energy production.
-Now, for comparison’s sake the combined capacity of wind facilities around the world just marked at 17.4 GW in 2000.
-This exponential increase (more than 11 times in 11 years) can be attributed to improved technology, effective administrative measures and in some cases efficient user contribution.
+Statistical figures say wind power (providing 2.5 percent of total electricity) has reached an all-time high worldwide consumption with 197 GW capacity and 430 TWh of total energy production.
+Now, for comparison’s sake, the combined capacity of wind facilities around the world just marked at 17.4 GW in 2000.
+You can attribute this exponential increase (more than 11 times in 11 years) to better technology, effective administrative measures and in some cases efficient user contribution.

 So let’s get out our rusty tools and check out the 5 fascinating DIY Vertical Axis wind turbines (VAWT) contrived by the ‘common man’.

 1. Homemade DIY vertical axis wind turbine from PVC pipes